The Gobbins Cliff Path

 Named after the path’s creator over 100 years ago, Wise’s Eye was made to provide access to “the most spectacular section of the original path… over crashing waves to sunken caves and sheer cliff faces.”

-Beautiful as it is, there’s more to the Gobbins than looks.
-Prominent in this basalt coastline is sedimentary rock which hints at climates found as far back as the Triassic and Jurassic periods.
+Beautiful as it is, there’s more to The Gobbins than looks.
+Prominent in this basalt coastline is sedimentary rock, which hints at climates found as far back as the Triassic and Jurassic periods.
 Amazingly, an ichthyosaur fossil, found at nearby Larne, dates from a time millions of years ago when this part of Ireland would have been completely submerged under a warm, shallow sea.

-The Gobbins Visitor Centre
+The Gobbins biodiversity

 Clinging to the ancient rock, too, are diverse plants, ferns and grasses, among them spleenwort, a fern from which a cave here takes its name.